 Nonsteroidal anti-inflammatory drugs (NSAIDs; e.g., ibuprofen*, naproxen) work by reducing inflammation, which helps relieve the pain, stiffness, and swelling of AS.
 They do not slow down the progression of the condition; in other words, they don't stop the disease from getting worse.
 Possible side effects of NSAIDs include nausea, abdominal pain, asthma, liver damage, heart problems, high blood pressure, stomach ulcers, and bleeding.

 Biologics, (e.g., adalimumab, etanercept, golimumab, infliximab, certolizumab, secukinumab) are used to relieve signs and symptoms of the condition, including symptoms in the spine.
 Some biologics can also help to improve physical function for people with AS.
 They can slow or stop the progression of the disease, but they may not work for everyone.
-They work by blocking specific proteins in the body which are involved in causing inflammation.
+They work by neutralizing specific proteins in the body which are involved in causing inflammation.
 Biologics are given as an injection under the skin (a subcutaneous injection) or as an injection into the vein over a period of time (an intravenous infusion).
 Possible side effects include infusion reactions (e.g., rash, flushing, headache, and difficulty breathing), irritation at the injection area, nausea, headache, vomiting, diarrhea, fatigue, joint pain, or an increased risk of serious infection (including brain infection).
 There have also been reports of multiple sclerosis and systemic lupus erythematosus.

 Make sure you understand and discuss all the risks and benefits of taking any medications before you start them.